imjuststeve/app-archivist-nodejs/README.md

 ## Docker

-Perhaps the easiest way to get up and going is with docker.
+A quick and accessible way to get up and running is with Docker.
+Make sure that you are logged into Docker.
+More info on installation and setup for Docker [here](https://www.docker.com/get-started).
+For terminal commands on checking containers you can use `docker` the base command for the Docker CLI, see `docker --help` for commands.
+Also, if you are using VSCode, you will be able to check your container status and logs through the VSCode in-house terminal.

-First, satisfy the MySQL requirement:
+First, satisfy the MySQL requirement, this will create a new container running a mySQL Database:

 ```sh
   docker run \